 To maintain satisfactory academic progress in a course, students must submit written assignments and participate in regular course discussions and teleconferences as required.
 If a student has an emergency and cannot submit a weekly assignment by the due date, the student is responsible for informing the professor. professors may deduct points for late work.
 In the event a student will be unable to complete all course work by the end of the term, the student may petition for a course extension by submitting a Request for Incomplete Grade Form explaining the extenuating circumstances which prevented the student from successfully completing the course including supporting documentation confirming a personal or immediate family member injury or illness, personal childbirth or divorce, or death of a family member.
-The request will be reviewed by the course professor and Program Chair and if approved, a grade of 'I' will be given for the course.
+The request will be given for the course.
 If the remaining course work is not satisfactorily completed within one term, the grade will be changed to an 'F'.